YuliyaSheichenka/Certification_Bloc_3/uber/README.md

         1_uber_dbscan.ipynb

-2. Finding pickup hot-zones with KMeans clustering algorithm
+2. Finding pickup hot-zones with KMeans clustering algorithm (EDA is identical to the previous file)

         2_uber_kmeans.ipynb